sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/CurrentChores.md

 ## FOR/NEXT Loops

 ### Design Decisions
+- **Two-opcode approach** - FORCHK for initial check, FORIT for increment-and-check
 - **Implicit local creation** - Loop variable automatically becomes a local if not already declared
+- **Stack-based iterator** - Iterator is a proper local variable (BP-relative)
 - **No global iterators** - FOR/NEXT only allowed inside functions (FUNC or BEGIN)
 - **Classic BASIC behavior** - Loop variable retains overflow value after loop completion
 - **Expressions evaluated once** - FROM, TO, and STEP expressions captured at loop start
-- **Stack-based temporaries** - TO and STEP values live on stack during loop execution
+- **Stack temporaries** - TO and STEP values naturally placed on stack at SP-2 and SP-1
+- **Zero-iteration support** - FORCHK ensures loops can skip entirely if initial conditions not met

 ### Syntax
 ```basic